NilsDannemann/hfc-relay-grid/docs/grid.md

 }
 ```

-The steps are always the same:
+The pattern is always the same:

-1. Activate the grid on the parent container. <br>
+1. Activate the grid on the parent. <br>
 ```@include grid();```

 1. Define columns for the children. <br>